 Scope

-The following 13 scenarios are to be considered as examples illustrating how a Corporate Action Movement Preliminary Advice fits in to the Corporate Action message flow for actions within each event category.
+The following 3 scenarios are to be considered as generic examples illustrating how a Corporate Action Movement Preliminary Advice fits in to the Corporate Action message flow for actions within each event category.

-Since a lot of aspects of the message flows may be governed by specific service level agreements defined between counterparties, these diagrams cannot and do not intend to reflect all the possible cases of message flows.
-They usually illustrate the plain vanilla scenario within each category and therefore are to be used only as guidance for implementers.
+Since a lot of aspects of the message flows may be governed by specific service level agreements defined between counterparties, these diagrams are high-level only and do not intend to reflect all possible cases of message flows.
+They are to be used only as guidance for implementers.

 Conventions used in flow diagrams